vishalkrishna8/SkylightHOMES/README.md

 ## Contributing

-1. Contributions to the website are welcome.
+ Contributions to the website are welcome.
 To contribute, follow these steps:

-2. Fork the repository
+1. Fork the repository

-3. Create a new branch: git checkout -b new-feature
+2. Create a new branch: git checkout -b new-feature

-4. Make changes and commit them: git commit -am 'Add new feature'
+3. Make changes and commit them: git commit -am 'Add new feature'

-5. Push to the branch: git push origin new-feature
+4. Push to the branch: git push origin new-feature

-6. Create a pull request
+5. Create a pull request.